 Effectiveness: Physiologically vs Pragmatically

 The research currently weighs in the favour of low-carb and low-fat diets being equally effective for weight loss; once calories, protein, diet duration and adherence are matched.
-So we certainly can’t conclude that there is a metabolic advantage for them (at least based on the totality of the literature.
-Although I admit biochemist Richard Feinman brings up some interesting points in this paper).
+So we certainly can’t conclude that there is a metabolic advantage for them, at least based on the totality of the literature.

 However, as I’ve said in previous posts, the question we must always strive to answer is “what is the practical significance of this?”